hendkai/Electronic_load_DL24/README.md

 - force "tight layout" for the graph
 - combined all graph legends into a single legend

+### Changes from hendkai:
+- added streaming to mariadb
+  Be aware that prefix column is set by Labe in the GUI if you press the "reset" button.

 # DISCLAIMER

 For now, this is my personal fork.